tezos-commons/baseDAO/docs/specification.md

 - The contract maintains a ledger of address and its balance (frozen and unfrozen tokens)
 - The contract manages a special role called "Administrator".
-- The contract stores a list of proposals with one of the states: "ongoing", "rejected", or "accepted".
+- The contract stores a list of proposals that can be in one of the states: "ongoing", "rejected", or "accepted".
+- Migration form a two-step process:
+  + After migration start the contract `migrationStatus` state is set to `MigratingTo targetAddress` state.
-- After a successful migration, the contract `migrated` state will be `True` and all the subsequent operations, except `transfer_contract_tokens`, will fail with `MIGRATED` and the updated contract address.
+  + After successful migration confirmation `migrationStatus` is set to `MigratedTo newContractAddress` state.
+All the subsequent operations, except `transfer_contract_tokens`, will fail with `MIGRATED` tag paired with the updated contract address.
 - The contract forbids transferring XTZ to the contract, because they will be locked forever.

 ## Roles